Women Centred Working with Women Migrants

 The implementation of this system of thinking can also help identify and attempt to address gender specific challenges that may intersect with other imbalances of power in women migrants’ lives (such as immigration status, age, ethnicity, sexuality).

 There is powerful evidence of the success of a women centred approach with women migrants in CO.
-The project provides travel and childcare costs, offers women-only activities and wherever possible provides female key-workers and interpreters to enable all women to access the project.
+The project provides travel and childcare costs, offers women-only activities and wherever possible provides women key-workers and interpreters to enable all women to access the project.